guard/guard/README.md

 Guard will look for a `Guardfile` in your current directory.
 If it does not find one, it will look in your `$HOME` directory for a `.Guardfile`.

-Please look here to see all the [command line options for Guard](https://github.com/guard/guard/wiki/command line options for Guard)
+Please look here to see all the [command line options for Guard](https://github.com/guard/guard/wiki/Command-line options-for-Guard)

 Interactions
 ------------
-Please read how to [interact with Guard](https://github.com/guard/guard/wiki/interacting with Guard) on the console and which [signals](https://github.com/guard/guard/wiki/|Interacting with Guard#guard-signals) Guard accepts
+Please read how to [interact with Guard](https://github.com/guard/guard/wiki/Interacting-with-Guard) on the console and which [signals](https://github.com/guard/guard/wiki/Interacting-with-Guard#guard-signals) Guard accepts

 Guardfile DSL
 -------------
-For details on extending your `Guardfile` look at [[Guardfile examples]] or look at a list of commands [[Guardfile-DSL / Configuring-Guard|Guardfile-DSL---Configuring-Guard]]
+For details on extending your `Guardfile` look at [Guardfile examples](https://github.com/guard/guard/wiki/Guardfile-examples) or look at a list of commands [Guardfile-DSL / Configuring-Guard](https://github.com/guard/guard/wiki/Guardfile-DSL---Configuring-Guard)

 Issues
 ------